ABOUT MARTHA'S VINEYARD

 Authenticity: No chain stores, restaurants or hotels here; rather, a perfect place for entrepreneurs, and to find one-of-a-kind shopping, dining and lodging.

-Lifestyle: A vibrant arts and culture scene means that year-round you can enjoy sophisticated experiences such as galleries, live music, theatre, dance and exciting speakers series in a wonderfully casual environment.
+Lifestyle: A vibrant arts and culture scene means that year-round you can enjoy sophisticated experiences such as galleries, live music, theater, dance and exciting speakers series in a wonderfully casual environment.

-Romance: If your idea of romance is being out all day, enjoying the robust natural beauty in any number of ways, and then enjoying a fabulous meal or delightful entertainment or a cozy blanket on the beach for sunset, then you can’t help but fall in love.
+Romance: If your idea of romance is being out all day, enjoying the robust natural beauty in any number of ways, then savoring a fabulous meal followed by delightful entertainment or a cozy blanket on the beach for sunset, then you can’t help but fall in love.

 Ahh, the FOOD!
-Fifty local farms, plentiful oceans, and local commitment to sustainable agriculture means whether you’re at a picnic table or the finest restaurant, you will enjoy wonderful locally grown, made or caught food prepared with you in mind.
-Farmers Markets operate summer and even into the fall and winter months, and always draw a diverse crowd of locals and visitors alike.
+Fifty local farms, bountiful oceans, and local commitment to sustainable agriculture means whether you’re at a picnic table or the finest restaurant, you will enjoy wonderful locally grown, made or caught food prepared with you in mind.
+Farmers Markets operate throughout the summer and even into the fall and winter months, and always draw a diverse crowd of locals and visitors alike.

-Casualness: The Island is known for its laid-back, relaxed atmosphere that keeps people coming back year after year.
-Nearly every native has a great story to tell about being an extra in JAWS or meeting President Clinton or Obama; dressing up means exchanging your flip-flops for sandals; you swear you just passed a celebrity on the bike path; Island time reminds you of college time (anything within 15 minutes is “on time”); what's a tie?
+Casual is 'cool': The Island's laid-back, relaxed atmosphere keeps people coming back year after year!
+Nearly every native has a great story to tell about being an extra in JAWS or meeting Presidents Clinton or Obama.
+Dressing up means exchanging your flip-flops for sandals.
+(What's a tie?)
+You also might find yourself wondering if the person you just passed on the bike path is a celebrity!
+Island time is like college time - anything within 15 minutes is “on time.” (except when catching your ferry!)